onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 Harvard is a perverse concept

+One upside of having kids learn & compete on serious real world issues in public building a track record is that by the time they're 25-30 they'll have more to show and prove than most 40-50 year olds and could make a serious claim to legitimacy in governance - a way to fix our gerintocracy.

 The root of the metacrisis is an education crisis (Zak Stein) also a legitimation & teacherly authority crisis - its not just a technological problem Education is the autopoietic root of society - the way it propagates/maintains/reproduces itself